All Episodes

 For sure, but I'm just thinking about it.

-Well, why couldn't she say, Well, what are you doing there, mister?
+Well, why couldn't she say, well, what are you doing there, mister?

-He didn't she didn't bother saying that.
+She didn't bother saying that.

 She starts cussing him.